MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-test-first-support-with-the-generate-from-usage-feature.md

 ### To generate a new class from a unit test

 1. The test project contains a file that is named UnitTest1.
-Double-click this file in **Solution Explorer** to open it in the Code Editor.
+Double-click this file in **Solution Explorer** to open it in the code editor.
 A test class and test method have been generated.

 2. Locate the declaration for class `UnitTest1` and rename it to `AutomobileTest`.

 > [!NOTE]
 >  IntelliSense now provides two alternatives for IntelliSense statement completion: *completion mode* and *suggestion mode*.
 Use suggestion mode for situations in which classes and members are used before they are defined.
 When an IntelliSense window is open, you can press **Ctrl+Alt+SPACEBAR** to toggle between completion mode and suggestion mode.
 See [Using IntelliSense](../ide/using-intellisense.md) for more information.
 Suggestion mode will help when you are typing `Automobile` in the next step.

 3. Locate the `TestMethod1()` method and rename it to `DefaultAutomobileIsInitializedCorrectly()`.
 Inside this method, create a new instance of a class named `Automobile`, as shown in the following screenshots.
-A wavy underline appears, which indicates a compile-time error, and a Quick Actions light bulb appears in the left margin(C# only), or directly below the squiggle if you hover over it.
+A wavy underline appears, which indicates a compile-time error, and a Quick Actions light bulb appears in the left margin (C# only), or directly below the squiggle if you hover over it.

      ![Quick Actions in Visual Basic](../ide/media/genclass_underlinevb.png "GenClass_UnderlineVB")